dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ::: moniker range=">= aspnetcore-2.1"

 <a name="setcompatibilityversion"></a>
-### SetCompatibilityVersion for ASP.NET Core MVC runtime
+### SetCompatibilityVersion for ASP.NET Core MVC

-The `SetCompatibilityVersion` method allows an app to opt-in or opt-out of potentially breaking changes introduced in the ASP.NET MVC Core 2.1 and later runtime.
-These potentially breaking changes are generally in how the MVC subsystem behaves and how **your code** is called by the runtime.
-By opting in, you get the latest behavior, and the long-term behavior of ASP.NET Core runtime.
+The `SetCompatibilityVersion` method allows an app to opt-in or opt-out of potentially breaking behavior changes introduced in ASP.NET MVC Core 2.1+.
+These potentially breaking behavior changes are generally in how the MVC subsystem behaves and how **your code** is called by the runtime.
+By opting in, you get the latest behavior, and the long-term behavior of ASP.NET Core.

 The following code sets the compatibility mode to ASP.NET Core 2.1:

 [!code-csharp[Main](startup/sampleCompatibility/Startup.cs?name=snippet1)]

 We recommend you test your application using the latest version (`CompatibilityVersion.Version_2_1`).
-We anticipate that most applications will not have breaking changes using the latest version.
+We anticipate that most applications will not have breaking behavior changes using the latest version.

-Applications that call `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)` are protected from potentially breaking changes introduced in the ASP.NET Core 2.1 MVC runtime and later 2.x versions.
+Applications that call `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)` are protected from potentially breaking behavior changes introduced in the ASP.NET Core 2.1 MVC and later 2.x versions.
 This protection:

 * Does not apply to all 2.1 and later changes, it's targeted to potentially breaking ASP.NET Core MVC runtime changes.
 * Does not extend to the next major version.